The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 Delicious.
 She’s good.
 You have a perverse sense of –

 The wolf’s voice cut off.
 His eyes darted up to the man, before narrowing at the woman.
 A low, uncertain growl reverberated through his chest.
 He sat back on his haunches and his tongue spilled helplessly from his jaws.
-Whining, he sank to the floor.
-The change began before Gregor’s eyes.
+Whining, he sank to the floor and began to change.

 Gregor was moving before the wolf’s strangled cry became a human voice.
 He hurdled the counter, reaching for the semi-automatic holstered under his coat with one hand and the necromancer’s throat in the other.
 He pinned her to the wall and the air left her chest in a rush.